rbctee/rbctee.github.io/_drafts/2021-11-28-slae32-assignment-1.md

 }
 ```

 The loop right above checks if the client has sent any data.
-If so, it executes the command and sends input/output/errors to the client socket.
+If so, it executes the command and sends `input`/`output`/`error` to the client socket.

-Finally, it uses the function `memset` in order to clear the buffer that stores the command, in order to avoid previous commands from corrupting next ones.
+Finally, it uses the function `memset` to clear the buffer that stores the command, in order to avoid previous commands from corrupting next ones.

-The full code can be found inside the [repo created for this exam](https://github.com/rbctee/SlaeExam/blob/main/code/assignment_1/first_attempt/shell_bind_tcp.c).
+The full C program can be found inside the [repo created for this exam](https://github.com/rbctee/SlaeExam/blob/main/code/assignment_1/first_attempt/shell_bind_tcp.c).

-### Assembly Code
+### Assembly

 #### Socket creation

 The first function we need to convert into Assembly is `socket`.
-Unfortunately there isn't a specific syscall that creates a socket, however there's one named `socketcall`.
-According to its [man page](https://linux.die.net/man/2/socketcall):
+Unfortunately, there isn't a specific syscall that creates a socket, although there is one named `socketcall`.
+Follows an excerpt taken from its [man page](https://linux.die.net/man/2/socketcall):

 > `int socketcall(int call, unsigned long *args);`
 >
 > **socketcall()** is a common kernel entry point for the socket system calls. *call* determines which socket function to invoke. *args* points to a block containing the actual arguments, which are passed through to the appropriate call.

-Based on this description and the function definition it seems we need to find the right `call` value that references `socket()`.
+Based on this description and the function prototype, it seems we first need to find the right `call` value that references `socket()`.
 Although man pages don't list all the possible values for this argument (please contact me if you find them inside the man pages), we can take a look at the source code of the Linux kernel.

 To be more specific, [this page](https://github.com/torvalds/linux/blob/master/net/socket.c#L2901) contains the implementation of the `socketcall` function, listing several possible value for the argument `call`: